Parham-dev/ai-agent-cs/README.md

 # 🤖 AI Customer Service Agent Platform

+> **⚠️ ACTIVE DEVELOPMENT** - This project is under active development.
+Features may change, and breaking changes may occur.
+Use in production at your own risk.
+Contributions and feedback welcome!

-A powerful platform that enables **business owners** to create intelligent AI customer service agents using OpenAI Agents SDK and Model Context Protocol (MCP).
+A powerful open-source platform that enables **business owners** to create intelligent AI customer service agents using OpenAI Agents SDK and Model Context Protocol (MCP).
 Business owners configure integrations, select capabilities, and deploy AI agents as embeddable widgets for their customers.

 ## 🌟 Platform Overview